 Take a ton of photos.

-Feel free to fill your smartphone with pictures of anything that inspires you!
+Feel free to fill your iPhone or Android with pictures of anything that inspires you!
 You can even take selfies with the vendors you liked meeting!
 Nearly all vendors are okay with you taking photos; but do politely ask before you snap!

 Make social media connections.